vdo/MusicAgent/README.md

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

-# MusicAgent: Your AI Music Theory and MIDI Assistant
+# MusicAgent: A MIDI control AI agent with some musical hallucinations.

 ## Overview